 VLT Survey Telescope

-The VLT Survey Telescope (VST) is the latest major telescope to be installed at ESO’s Paranal Observatory (eso1119).
-It is the largest telescope in the world designed for surveying the sky in visible light.
+The VLT Survey Telescope (VST) is located at ESO’s Paranal Observatory (eso1119).
+It is one of the largest telescope in the world designed for surveying the sky in visible light.
 This state-of-the-art 2.6-m telescope has joined the ESO VLT on Cerro Paranal, a perfect location for ground-based astronomical observations.
 It is equipped with an enormous 268-megapixel camera called OmegaCAM that is the successor of the very successful Wide Field Imager (WFI) currently installed at the 2.2-m MPG/ESO Telescope on La Silla.

 Like the VLT, the VST covers a wide-range of wavelengths from ultraviolet through optical to the near-infrared (0.3 to 1.0 microns).
 But whereas the largest telescopes, such as the VLT, can only study a small part of the sky at any one time, the VST is designed to photograph large areas quickly and deeply.

 With a total field view of 1°x 1°, twice as broad as the full Moon, the VST supports the VLT with wide-angle imaging by detecting and pre-characterising sources, which the VLT Unit Telescopes can then observe further.